yakatz/puppet-powerdns/README.md

 ## Overview

+This module is forked from jmkeyes/puppet-powerdns.
+It has more options configurable.

 This is yet another Puppet module to manage a PowerDNS DNS server.
 It currently targets the latest stable release of Puppet, and should support both RedHat and Debian family distributions.